Jamcre/bluetti-esp32-bridge/README.md

 - 3D printed case (CAD file available in Github @ ecolibrium2025-sensors/_hardware/_CAD)
 - 4-cable JST cable connector (for CYD)
 - microSD
-- Secondary ESP32 (not necessarily a CYD) providing the Real Time Clock (RTC) value via NTP (code in hub folder)
+- Secondary ESP32 (does not have to be a CYD) providing the Real Time Clock (RTC) value via NTP (code in hub folder)
 - Type C to compatible laptop port cable (must support data transfers)
 - *NOTE*: The provided JST by SENISIRION has exposed wire at the ends.
 To connect to the 4-cable JST for the CYD, you can use male and female jumper wire connectors to connect the wires.